 Firstly, it is mechanistically plausible that vegans may benefit more from creatine.
 Creatine plays an established role in making energy available during high intensity physical activity and is scientifically proven to enhance muscle and strength adaptations to exercise.
 Vegans/vegetarians have lower stores at baseline and upon supplementation exhibit greater increases of creatine concentrations in muscles.

 Secondly and more importantly, Burke et al.10 observed that vegans on creatine gained significantly more lean mass in response to strength training (compared to omnivores on creatine).
 This is only one study, however.
-More studies are needed before we can be certain that vegans/vegetarians stand to benefit more from creatine in terms of sports performance.
+More studies are needed (ideally that track direct measures of hypertrophy) before we can be certain that vegans/vegetarians stand to benefit more from creatine in terms of muscle hypertrophy.

 Creatine and cognitive function